Dr. Alex Stone, DPT, CSCS

 What are some proven health benefits of cupping therapy backed by scientific studies?

-Cupping therapy is known to provide numerous health benefits.
+Cupping therapy is recognized for its numerous health benefits.
 It can help relieve fibromyalgia symptoms, lower cholesterol levels, and treat skin conditions like acne and shingles.

 Additionally, suction cup therapy is beneficial for relieving muscle tension, improving sports recovery, and managing chronic pain.
 Many people find it effective in alleviating lower back pain and even reducing heavy metal levels in the blood.